vojtasvoboda/oc-useraccesslog-plugin/README.md

 Log access of users managed by RainLab.User plugin.
 Provide one dashboard widget for logged data visualisation.

+Works well for example with [CodeLogin](http://octobercms.com/plugin/vojtasvoboda-codelogin) plugin for logging all user accesses to system and show its as graph.

 ## Dependencies

 Require RainLab.User plugin.